corefan/xenko-docs/en/manual/animation/animation-properties.md

 ### Skeleton

-If you want to use your animation with a skinned mesh, it needs a skeleton.
+If you want to animate bones/joints, the animation needs a skeleton.

+Skeletons are made of bones that form a hierarchy.
+When parent bones change their position, they also affect the positions of child bones.
+For example, a hand bone might have five child bones (the fingers and thumb); when the hand moves up and down, the fingers and thumb move with it.

 Make sure you reference the same skeleton used by the model you want to animate.
-If there are missing bones or other differences between the node hierarchy of the skeleton in your animation file and the target skeleton, Xenko retargets the animation as closely as possible.
+If there are missing bones or other differences between the bone/joint hierarchy of the skeleton in your animation file and the target skeleton, Xenko retargets the animation as closely as possible.

+>[!NOTE]
+>There's currently no way to visualize skeletons in Game Studio.

 ### Root motion

-When root motion is enabled, main motion is applied to [TransformComponent](xref:SiliconStudio.Xenko.Engine.TransformComponent).
-If disabled, it's applied inside the skeleton nodes.
+When root motion is enabled, Xenko applies the **root node animation** to the [TransformComponent](xref:SiliconStudio.Xenko.Engine.TransformComponent) of the entity you add the animation to, instead of applying it to the skeleton.

+This is useful, for example, to animate entities that don't require skeletons, such as a [spot light](..graphics/lights-and-shadows/spot-lights.md) moving back and forth.

 >[!Note]
->If there's no skeleton, the motion is always applied to [TransformComponent](xref:SiliconStudio.Xenko.Engine.TransformComponent).
+>If the animation has no skeleton specified in **Skeleton**, Xenko always applies the animation to [TransformComponent](xref:SiliconStudio.Xenko.Engine.TransformComponent), even if **root motion** is disabled.

+>[!Note]
+>The [TransformComponent](xref:SiliconStudio.Xenko.Engine.TransformComponent) applies an offset to the model node position.
+If you don't want to add an offset, make sure the [TransformComponent](xref:SiliconStudio.Xenko.Engine.TransformComponent) is set to `0,0,0`.

 ## See also